cs544-wisc/f23/p7/README.md

 ### Atomic File Writes

 Remember that we're producing the JSON files so somebody else (not you) can use them to build a web dashboard.
 We are also using the JSON files to continously plot graphs.
-What if the dashboard app or the graph plotting script tries to read the JSON file at the same time your consumer is updating the file?
+What if the dashboard app or the graph plotting program tries to read the JSON file at the same time your consumer is updating the file?
 It's possible the dashboard or plotting app could read an incomprehensible mix of old and new data.